moffzilla/ansible-docker/README.md

   4) Install the following Roles:

- ansible-galaxy install -r requirements.yml
+ ansible-galaxy install moffzilla.docker.tar

- ( you can also simply download moffzilla.docker and place it under default ansible roles folder   /etc/ansible/roles/moffzilla.docker )
+ ( you can also simply download moffzilla.docker and place it under default ansible roles folder   /etc/ansible/roles/moffzilla.docker or pull it from the github repo directly  )

   4) Execute